easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_04_implementing_easyblocks.md

 ```

 The location of the Python module is determined by whether the easyblock is generic or software-specific.
-Generic easyblocks are located in the ``easybuid.easyblocks.generic`` namespace, while software-specific easyblocks
+Generic easyblocks are located in the ``easybuild.easyblocks.generic`` namespace, while software-specific easyblocks
 live in the ``easybuild.easyblocks`` namespace directly.

 To keep things organised, the actual Python module files